zooba/pymanager/pep-draft.md

 know which options are more important than others.

-Behind the scenes, the traditional installer is a Burn bundle, generated using the Wix Toolset installer framework, containing multiple MSI files with each feature.
+Behind the scenes, the traditional installer is a Burn bundle, generated using the Wix Toolset installer framework, containing one or more MSI files for each feature.
 This framework is used extensively by Microsoft themselves, and provides the most direct method of using Windows Installer.
-The bundle is a custom application, based on their template, which allows us to customise the overall behaviour of the installer to determine precisely which MSI files should actually be installed.
+The bundle is a custom C++ application, based on their template, which allows us to customise the overall behaviour of the installer to determine precisely which MSI files should actually be installed.
 The process of copying files, updating the registry, and generating shortcuts is handled entirely by Windows Installer.